mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 ---
 ## Why I write this article

 This guide is create to help other IT pros that are starting with Office 365 / Intune services to help with base configuration of Intune and don't make the same mistake.
-Fallow this guide you will have configure Intune that is ready for device enrollment with base practice in one place.
+Fallow this guide you will have global configuration of Intune ready.
 ## Whats is Intune or with new name Endpoint Manager

 Intune is a 100% cloud-based mobile device management (MDM) and mobile application management (MAM) provider for your apps and devices.
 It lets you control features and settings